-How to Buy the Best Used car
+How to Buy the Best Used Car

 Some used cars will still be covered by the manufacturer's warranty, but that doesn't necessarily mean you need to go to a franchised dealer for servicing and repairs.

-Independent garages are often cheaper and, according to owner feedback gathered in the Which?
-Car Survey, they can offer a better service, too.
-To learn more, read our guide how to find a good garage.
+When buying or selling a used car privately, it is your responsibility to ensure that you’ve informed the DVLA of the change in its registered keeper.
+Traditionally, both parties signed the relevant section of the car’s V5 document, then posted it to the DVLA.
+After this, a new V5 document is issued in the new owner’s name.

+To speed up the process, the DVLA has an online service (available every day, from 7am to 7pm) that can be used by both buyers and sellers.
+Records are instantly updated and you’ll get a confirmation straight away.
+The DVLA will also automatically cancel the seller's vehicle tax and any direct debits, then refund any full months remaining on the vehicle tax.

 Ready to start car shopping?
-Head to our Best Buy cars guide to see the models that excelled in our rigorous tests, or simply browse our reviews of more than 700 new and used cars.
+Find out which models excelled in our rigorous tests - see our new and used car reviews.